 During each pet surgery, our dedicated nurse will administer anesthesia.
 Your pet will be continuously monitored using electronic patient monitoring equipment.
 Pain management is also provided.

 Following surgery, post-operative monitoring and pain management become our priority.
 Your vet will also provide detailed instructions for at-home care.

 We are committed to keeping you fully informed about why we are recommending a surgical procedure, along with any post-operative care your pet will need at home.
 We practice stringent surgical protocols at our clinic.

-At Advanced Care Animal Clinic, our vets perform medical and emergency surgeries to help treat disease and conditions in pets or to repair injuries sustained through trauma.
+At Advanced Care Animal Clinic, our vets perform medical surgeries to help treat disease and conditions in pets or to repair injuries sustained through trauma.

 Our Smokey Point vets routinely perform the following elective and non-elective surgeries: